SEL programmes and provision

 Whilst provision in UK schools is wide-ranging and variable, there are three broad categories of SEL.

-• Whole school approach – developing a positive school ethos – involving staff, parents and the wider community as well as what was taught in the classroom.
+• Whole school approach – developing a positive school ethos involving staff, parents and the wider community alongside what is taught.

-• Universal programmes – take place in the classroom with the whole class.
+• Curriculum programmes – taking place in classrooms with the whole class.

-• Intervention programmes – targeted at children with particular social or emotional needs.
+• Intervention programmes – targeted support for children with particular social or emotional needs.

-A whole-school approach, embedding SEL practices in the curriculum, considering schoolwide practices and policies, classroom routines, and culture is the most effective way to implement SEL and can foster a more supportive inclusive environment for all children, but targeted interventions are necessary for children who require additional support due to individual challenges or needs.
+A whole-school approach, embedding SEL practices in the curriculum, considering schoolwide practices and policies, classroom routines, values and culture is the most effective way to implement SEL and can foster a more supportive inclusive environment for all children and targeted interventions are necessary for children who require additional support due to individual challenges or needs.

 Parents and School Children